Warriors Assign Patrick McCaw to Santa Cruz | Golden State Warriors

 The 2017 NBA Champion Golden State Warriors have assigned guard Patrick McCaw to the team’s G League affiliate in Santa Cruz, the team announced today.

-McCaw has appeared in 49 games (six starts) for Golden State this season, averaging 3.7 points, 1.4 rebounds, and 1.4 assists in 15.8 minutes per game.
+The guard has appeared in 50 games (six starts) for Golden State this season, averaging 3.6 points, 1.4 rebounds, and 1.4 assists in 15.8 minutes per game.

-The second-year guard appeared in two games with the Santa Cruz Warriors last season, averaging 12.5 points, 4.0 rebounds, 4.6 assists and 1.0 steals in 35.5 minutes.
+This marks McCaw’s second assignment of the season and fourth of his career.
+During his lone assignment this year, McCaw scored a team-high 22 points on 47.4 percent shooting from the floor (9-of-19 FG) and recorded eight rebounds, three assists and two steals in 33 minutes during the Warriors 105-99 defeat to the Texas Legends on Feb.
+9th.